EugeneGIS/AGDAbook/docs/03-GWSS.md

 4)  Which can be other applications of GWSS for geo-environmental data?
     In other words, can you imagine other geo-environmental dataset that can be analysed using GWSS?

-5)  You can finally play with the code and try to run it using a different numbers of nearest neighbors (bw=x) and comparing the results.
+5)  You can finally play with the code and try to run it using a different numbers of nearest neighbors (*bw=x*) and compare the results.